Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Results

-This term leads to a non-zero second harmonic fitting result even if there is no residual magnetic field and the rotating field is perfectly symmetric in the x-y plane.
-The amplitude of this term in the unit of time equals $-B_m^2/(4B_z^2\omega_0)$.
+This phenomenon leads to a non-zero second harmonic phase shift, even in the absence of a residual magnetic field and when the rotating field is perfectly symmetric in the xy-plane.
+Any asymmetry in the rotating field along the x and y-directions also produces a second harmonic signal instead of the first harmonic at $\omega_m$, ensuring that it does not affect the measurement of transverse magnetic fields.